ebassi/halting_problem/content/gnome/state-of-vala.md

 As the maintainer of a project who basically had to do all the work, I cannot even begin to tell you how soul-crushing that can become.
-You get burned out, and you feel responsible for everyone using your code, and then you get burned down some more.
+You get burned out, and you feel responsible for everyone using your code, and then you get burned out some more.
 I honestly don't want Rico to burn out, and you shouldn't, either.

 So, let's go into unfair territory.
 These are the commits for